saegen/webApi/README.md

        - [x] Implement and refactor Subscription and User methods to pure CRUD
     - [x] Refactor User and Sub controllers to use new Repo methods
     - [x] Add AdminServcie for new subscribe/unsubscribe functionality
-    - [ ] Add admin controller for new subscribe/unsubscribe functionality
+    - [x] Add admin controller for new subscribe/unsubscribe functionality
    - [x] Add AdminRepo for new subscribe/unsubscribe functionality
 - [ ] ~~Put everything in Docker~~
-- [ ] Put everything in Azure
+- [x] Put everything in Azure
 - [ ] Make Controllers Async
 - [ ] Look at service bus.
 "Needed" after many to many change when bypassing Admin
 - [ ] Introduce error handling per level.
    - [ ] Design error handling mechanism
    - [x] Implement logging with ~~Log4Net~~ NLog at DataService Level
-   - [ ] Implement logging at WebApi Level
+   - [x] Implement logging at WebApi Level
+   - [ ] Implement logging in Azure
 - [ ] Hide internal id's from WebApi. i.e Refactor ResultDTOs, etc.
 - [ ] Make Angular 2+ front
+- [ ] Make React front
+- [ ] Make .net CORE front

 Short descpription of the architecture.
 Currently 3 layers, (with front-end clients it will be 4).